MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-NL-SQL.md

         }
     });
     ```

+    Notice the following functionality in the `generatesql` route:

+    - It retrieves the user query value from `req.body.query` and assigns it to a variable named `userQuery`.
+This value will be used in the GPT prompt.
+    - It calls a `getSQL()` function to convert natural language to SQL.
+    - It passes the generated SQL to a function named `queryDb` that executes the SQL query and returns results from the database.

 1. Open the *server/openAI.ts* file in your editor and locate the `getSQL()` function.
 This function is called by the `generatesql` route and is used to convert natural language to SQL.